abderrahimokhnache/ONRush/readme.md

 # Rush-db

-## Basic NO-SQL Packages Built upon SQLite
+## NO-SQL Packages Built upon SQLite

 ### rush-db makes working with data base easy by taking all the heavy stuff